Neuro-Optometric Rehab for Concussion, Brain Injury & Post-COVID Care

-Neuro-Vision Rehab is a specialty area of optometry that retrains how the eyes and brain work together after trauma or illness.
+Neuro-Optometric Rehab is a specialty area of optometry that retrains how the eyes and brain work together after trauma or illness.
 Patients often come to us with double vision, dizziness, headaches, light sensitivity, or difficulty reading following a concussion, whiplash, stroke, or long COVID.
-Unlike routine eye exams, Neuro-Vision Rehab addresses the functional problems that make everyday life, like walking in a store, using screens, or driving, exhausting or overwhelming.
+Unlike routine eye exams, Neuro-Optometric Rehab addresses the functional problems that make everyday life, like walking in a store, using screens, or driving, exhausting or overwhelming.

 If you or a loved one has these symptoms, Neuro-Vision Rehab may provide the relief you’ve been searching for.